 In addition to the monthly costs, it is important to consider one-time perks that could help offset the cost of buying a home solar energy system.
 If you have several of these perks available to you and can take advantage of them, then buying may be a better option for you than leasing.

 - Solar Investment Tax Credit: For 2020, the federal government offers a tax credit of 26% for the cost of a solar project to whoever owns the equipment.
 If you buy your system, even if you finance it with a loan, you can claim this tax credit.
 However, it is not a refundable credit.
 If you are not able to take the full credit for the year you purchased your system, you can carry over any remaining credit on your tax return the following year.
 If you are leasing your system, the company that owns it gets to claim the tax credit instead.
 The ITC for solar was extended by Congress in December 2015.
 It stood at 30% until 2019.
-In 2021, it is scheduled to be reduced to 22% and then again down to 10% in 2022.
+In 2021, it is scheduled to be reduced to 22% and then it will expire starting in 2022 unless Congress renews it.

 - State and Municipal Subsidies: Many states and cities also offer programs to incentivize the purchase of solar equipment.
 You will need to look into the specific programs available in your area to determine whether you qualify and how much money they can save you.